DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 ### Mentor availability

 In this iteration, we changed the ‘Training pattern’ question to ‘Mentor availability’.
-We made this change because
+We made this change because ITT providers can change training patterns, whereas the availability of a mentor on a given day depends on their working practices.
+This question allows schools and mentors to state which days they can’t support a trainee.

 ![Image showing the mentor availability question](experiment-2-add-placement--mentor-availability.png 'Mentor availability question')